nosyda/nosyda.github.io/follow-the-customer.md

 ___
 ##  Some recommendations
 - The business should start a reservation system to better follow clients between their establishments
-- Since there is an actual flux between the establisments, it could be interesting to set a fidelity program since clients seem to comeback at least 2 times over 4 months.
+- Since there is an actual flux between the establishments, it could be interesting to set a fidelity program since clients seem to comeback at least 2 times over 4 months.